ishovkun/sandbox/README.md

 Optionally, the child process enforces seccomp rules to block mount and umount system calls.
 Finally, the child process executes the execvp() system call to launch the sandboxed program.

+## Potential improvements

+- More fine-grained control of seccomp could be implemented
+- cgroups could be use to prevent resource exhaustion (e.g., fork bombs)
+- The code could benefit from an improved logging
+- A proper test suite can be implemented instead of a simple ad-hoc solution
+- An overlay filesystem can be used instead of tempfs to provide writable layers while preserving the base system structure.